 Sinpo International Market (신포국제시장)

 The covered market that made dakgangjeong — crispy sweet-and-spicy fried chicken chunks — famous across Korea.
-Grab a paper cone and eat while you browse the stalls. -
+The flagship Original Sinpo Dakgangjeong store is closed Mondays; the market closes entirely on the 2nd Sunday of each month. -

 Dalbitjjogae (달빛조개)